Boundedness of the $p$-primary torsion of the Brauer group of an abelian variety: Introduction

 \subsection{Acknowledgments}

-I thank Emiliano Ambrosi for the discussions we had during the writing of \cite{AD18} which inspired this article, Matthew Morrow and Kay Rülling for many enlightening conversations on the cohomology of $\Z_p(1)$, and Ofer Gabber, Luc Illusie, Peter Scholze, and Takashi Suzuki for answering some questions on the fppf site.
-I also thank Jean-Louis Colliot-Thélène, Takashi Suzuki, and Alexei Skorobogatov for very useful comments on a first draft of this article.
+I thank Emiliano Ambrosi for the discussions we had during the writing of \cite{AD18} which inspired this article, Matthew Morrow and Kay Rülling for many enlightening conversations about the cohomology of $\Z_p(1)$, and Ofer Gabber, Luc Illusie, Peter Scholze, and Takashi Suzuki for answering some questions on the fppf site.
+I also thank Jean-Louis Colliot-Thélène, Bruno Kahn, Alexei Skorobogatov, and Takashi Suzuki for very useful comments on a first draft of this article.
+Finally, I thank the anonymous referees for their careful reading of the article and for the corrections they suggested.

 \spa

 The author was funded by the Deutsche Forschungsgemeinschaft (EXC-2046/1, project ID: 390685689 and DA-2534/1-1, project ID: 461915680) and by the Max-Planck Institute for Mathematics.